 History of the Leys

-There are few if any photos of the Leys as it was.
-Below is an article by Dave Neville showing how its history goes back to at least the mid C18th and indicating there may have been up to 14 dwellings there at one time. .
+In the gallery of streets you can see a few photos of The Leys as it was including two uncovered recently.
+Below is an article by Dave Neville showing how its history goes back to at least the mid C18th and indicating there may have been up to 14 dwellings there at one time.

 The Leys is an area of ground behind the Baptist Church off Anchor Lane and is owned by Hathern Parish Council who possess a number of historical documents related to the land.
 The Leys was formerly a play area but is now being developed as an orchard.

 A ley is an area of land given over to grass or clover and the earliest document dates from 1764 when the land, described as the Tenter Ground, was sold to William Swift by Isaac Swift.
 Before 1764 this must have been a location for tenters.
 Tenters were originally large wooden frames which were used for making woollen cloth.
 After a piece of cloth was woven, it still contained oil from the fleece and some dirt.
 A fuller cleaned the woollen cloth and then had to dry it carefully or the woollen fabric would shrink.
 To prevent this shrinkage, the fuller would place the wet cloth on a tenter, and leave it to dry outdoors.
 The lengths of wet cloth were stretched on the tenter using tenterhooks (hooked nails driven through the wood) all around the perimeter of the frame to which the cloth's edges were fixed, so that as it dried the cloth would retain its shape and size.
 In some areas, entire tenter-fields, larger open spaces full of tenters, were once common.